Understanding Jig & Fixture Design, Construction, and Equipment

 Figure 4-17.
 Examples of workholders constructed from U sections.

-V Sections.
-V-shaped cast sections, Figure 4-18, are useful when a V-shaped element is needed for either locating or clamping.
-Thin portions of this material are often used as V pads.
-Longer lengths are frequently used as V blocks, Figure 4-19.
-V sections have a rectangular cross section with the width greater than the height.
-The V-shaped groove is machined to 90º ± 10’.
-V sections come in three sizes, ranging from 1.00” x 2.00” to 2.50” x 4.00” in standard 6.00” and 18.00” lengths.
+V Sections: V-shaped cast sections are helpful when a V-shaped element is needed for locating or clamping.
+Thin portions of this material are often used as V pads, while longer lengths are frequently used as V blocks, as shown in Figure 4-19.
+V sections have a rectangular cross-section with a width greater than the height.
+The V-shaped groove is machined to 90º ± 10'.
+V sections come in three sizes, ranging from 1.00" x 2.00" to 2.50" x 4.00" in standard 6.00" and 18.00" lengths.

 Figure 4-19.
-V sections are often used as V blocks for locating cylindrical parts.
+V sections are often used as V blocks to locate cylindrical parts.

 Figure 4-20.
 The square cast section.

-Rectangular Sections.
-Rectangular cast sections, Figure 4-22, like square sections, are often used as structure elements in workholders.
+Rectangular Sections: Like square sections, rectangular cast sections are often used as structural elements in workholders.
 These sections work well for base elements, riser blocks, or similar features.
-Rectangular sections come in three standard sizes from 4.00” x 6.0” to 8.00” x 10.00”.
+Rectangular sections are available in three standard sizes, from 4.00" x 6.0" to 8.00" x 10.00", and come in 6.00" and 25.00" lengths.
 Here, too, all external surfaces except the ends are precisely machined.
-They are available in 6.00 and 25.00” lengths.

 Figure 4-22.
 The rectangular cast section.